 Most patients can resume usual activities on the following day.
 However, some patients can resume activities immediately following injection treatment as per the practitioner’s advice.

 Dr Yasser Mehrez is a leading consultant in pain medicine, anaesthesia and intensive care based in Milton Keynes.
-To make an appointment with him, visit his profile here and book online.
+To make an appointment with him, visit his Top Doctors profile today.